leoscholl/leoscholl.github.io/index.md

 [multisection-imager](https://github.com/leoscholl/multisection-imager) // Automated fluorescent microscopy acquisition and framework for image processing pipelines, with built-in image stitching, normalization, and flat-field correction

-[Restoration of vision in rats with retinal degeneration](https://leoscholl.github.io/retinal%20transplant%20slides.pdf) // Talk on how our lab demonstrated cortical visual responses following retinal sheet transplants in otherwise blind rats
+[Restoration of vision in rats with retinal degeneration](https://leoscholl.github.io/retinal%20transplant%20slides.pdf) // Talk on how the Lyon lab demonstrated cortical visual responses following retinal sheet transplants in otherwise blind rats

 [wallberry](https://github.com/leoscholl/wallberry) // A weather station for your home!
 Probes can be set up around the house or outside, and multiple displays can be connected to a centralized server where data is logged